scottrbailey/dbtk/README.md

 **Record objects - Maximum flexibility:**

-The Record cursor type (default) provides the most flexible interface for working with database rows:
+The Record cursor type (default) provides the most flexible interface for working with database and file data:

 ```python
 cursor = db.cursor('record')  # or just db.cursor()